ctnava/rxtechnotes/law/abbreviated_federal_law_reference.md

 - Up to $250,000 and 10 years imprisonment for malicious misuse
 - $1,000 to $50,000 fines for violations due to reasonable cause

-## Medicare Modernization Act (MMA, 2003)

-The MMA established Part D of the program to provide prescription drug coverage and requires pharmacists to provide **Medication Therapy Management (MTM)** services to optimize therapeutic outcomes while minimizing adverse events.
-These include:

-- **Comprehensive medication reviews (CMRs)**: Reviewing all medications a patient is taking
-- Identifying duplications or interactions
-- Providing personalized medication action plans
-- Optimizing therapeutic outcomes
-- Monitoring side effects and adherence
-- Coordinating care with prescribers

-> 📍 MTM is usually targeted toward patients taking multiple chronic medications, especially those with multiple conditions or high drug costs.

-Technicians assist by preparing medication histories, documentation, and assisting with insurance or billing tasks.

-> 📨 **HIPAA**: Requires all patient health information (PHI) obtained during Counseling, DSM, MTM services to be kept strictly confidential.

 ### Health Information Technology for Economic & Clinical Health Act (HITECH, 2009)